Lammon

 +1.
 Quinton Inez Moore, b.
 25 Mar 1933, Slocomb, Geneva County, Alabama Find all individuals with events at this location [Birth]

 2. James Edward Moore, Jr, b.
-5 Oct 1934, Austin, Travis County, Texas Find all individuals with events at this location [Birth]
+5 Oct 1934, Austin, Travis County, Texas Find all individuals with events at this locationd.
+6 Dec 2020, Crestview, Okaloosa County, Florida Find all individuals with events at this location (Age 86 years) [Birth]

 3. Arthur Bailey Moore, b.
 11 Jan 1937, Falfurrias, Brooks County, Texas Find all individuals with events at this locationd.
 21 Apr 2009, Bluff, San Juan County, Texas Find all individuals with events at this location (Age 72 years) [Birth]